zoldik333/zoldik333/README.md

 I'm currently working on a web application project to synchronize calendars in the same way that Google Angenda can do it.
 I think it's a good practice to develop my skills in languages that I'm not learning yet in my school curriculum.
 Here are some languages or technologies I am learning and trying to implement:
-&nbsp;- HTML;
+&nbsp;- HTML
-&nbsp;- CSS;
+&nbsp;- CSS
-&nbsp;- Javascript;
+&nbsp;- Javascript
-&nbsp;- PHP;
+&nbsp;- PHP
 &nbsp;- MySQL.